-The USQ student awards are university wide recognising outstanding achievement and student contribution to the community and the University.
+The USQ Student Awards are university wide awards which recognise outstanding achievement and student contribution to the community and the University.
 You can nominate yourself or someone you know for an award.
 These awards include:

 Aboriginal and Torres Strait Islander Community Service Award